Peter-James-Borrow/developer-portfolio/README.md

 # Developer-portfolio

-The idea behind this project is to create a personal portfolio, which will be used to showcase some of my projects.
+The idea behind this project is to create a portfolio, which will showcase some of my personnal projects.

-This README document will be updated as the project is being developed.